bednabedna/gengrammar/README.md

 Engaging in this project was immensely enjoyable, and I believe it reflects my genuine enthusiasm for delving into diverse computer science concepts during my leisure time.

 ## Todos (not comprehensive)
-Implement ranges in sets (e.g [a-z0-9]) and "." special character for the match compilation, introduce loop special cases and optimizazions, handle pos reset in some edge case, add tests.
+Implement ranges in sets (e.g [a-z0-9]) and "." special character for the match compilation, introduce loop special cases and optimizazions, handle pos reset in some edge cases, add tests.